Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

 download Git from `its website ( https://git-scm.com )`_ if you're using Windows or macOS, or install it through your package manager if you're using Linux.

+Note:
-.. note:: If you are on Windows, open Git Bash to type commands. macOS and Linux users
+ If you are on Windows, open Git Bash to type commands. macOS and Linux users
           can use their respective terminals.

 To clone your fork from GitHub, use the following command: